 My wife and I decided that we would move to St. George, Utah to be closer to my siblings.
 We had always been near her family.
 She had been a Paralegal all the years and wanted to try something new so she went to work at SkyWest Airlines working in their corporate headquarters.
 It’s difficult to make the kind on money I was making in California so I decided to try real estate.
 It seemed to be my best bet to at least try and come close to what I was making in California.
 St. George is about 34 miles from Mesquite, Nevada so I got my real estate licenses in both Nevada and Utah.
 It wasn’t a mistake but I hated it.
 I had never done sales before and it wasn’t my bag.
 I had been doing web design and graphic design since the start of the Internet so I decided to start building custom websites and promoting them.
 That lasted up until several months ago where I finally shut it down and became semi-retired.
 There’s much more to tell and I’m not writing a book here so let me end by saying that I only have one regret in life.
 That regret is that I started smoking cigarettes at the age of about fourteen and have been smoking ever since.
 I am still fairly healthy but it was a real dumb thing to do.
 If I had to do it all over again I wouldn’t change a thing except the smoking.
 Lastly, I have never been religious and am an Atheist.
 I always have been because I chose my own path and went with my gut feelings.
 I’m not a radical Atheist either because I know I could be wrong.
 Some of my dearest friends are very religious and I hope they don’t look down on me for admitting I am an Atheist.
 I certainly don’t hold anything against them.

 UFO’s?
-Aliens?
-Yes, I have always believed in them for as long as I can remember.
-I don’t have any idea who might have been controlling the crafts I have videotaped recently but whoever it is, it’s amazing and incredible.
+I don’t have any idea who might have been controlling the crafts I have videotaped but whoever it is, it defies logic.
 We live in a world that is much stranger than most people are aware of.